 Notwithstanding the absence of regulatory guidance, the DHA has begun to discuss how to promote the introduction of more PPPs into the healthcare system.
-The DHA has created an investment strategy promoting Dubai as a viable and competitive hub for investment in healthcare that addresses the needs of the emirate, while providing future opportunities and the best service for investors to enable development of a sustainable public-private model in Dubai.21
+The DHA has created an investment strategy promoting Dubai as a viable and competitive hub for investment in healthcare that addresses the needs of the emirate, while providing future opportunities and the best service for investors to enable development of a sustainable public–private model in Dubai.27

-More recently, the emirate of Abu Dhabi has followed suite with the issuance of Law No. 1 of 2019 regulating PPP projects to encourage the private sector to participate in development projects and to maximise investment in the various relevant fields in a way that helps economic and social development in the emirate of Abu Dhabi.
+More recently, the emirate of Abu Dhabi28 has followed suit with the issuance of Law No. 1 of 2019 regulating PPP projects to encourage the private sector to participate in development projects and to maximise investment in the various relevant fields in a way that helps economic and social development in the emirate of Abu Dhabi.
 This Law is still very newly enacted and has yet to be put into practice.

 Following the impact of covid-19, it is expected that the UAE government will increase efforts to attract private sector investment through PPP legal frameworks but also in parallel with other regulatory changes to make inward investment more attractive.
-Presently, the government has made a number of announcements of incentives to be offered by way of low cost finance, and either waiving or heavily discounting fees payable by corporate establishments.
+Presently, the government has made a number of announcements of incentives to be offered by way of low-cost finance, and either waiving or heavily discounting fees payable by corporate establishments.

 1 Andrea Tithecott is a partner at Al Tamimi & Company.